elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-psychological-aspects-of-learning-that-impact-political-and-economic-systems.md

 url: /learn/education-studies/questions/what-are-the-psychological-aspects-of-learning-that-impact-political-and-economic-systems
 score: -1.0
 related_article1:
-    id: 165914
+    id: 165912
-    title: How can students effectively balance study and personal life through time management?
+    title: >-
+        What is the relationship between language, communication, and social structures?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-balance-study-and-personal-life-through-time-management
+    url: /learn/education-studies/questions/what-is-the-relationship-between-language-communication-and-social-structures
 related_article2:
-    id: 165906
+    id: 165915
+    title: >-
-    title: What is the role of lecturers as researchers in a university setting?
+        What is the significance of the Bologna Accord in understanding academic credit systems?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-lecturers-as-researchers-in-a-university-setting
+    url: /learn/education-studies/questions/what-is-the-significance-of-the-bologna-accord-in-understanding-academic-credit-systems
 related_article3:
-    id: 165910
+    id: 165913
-    title: What is the transition process from expressive to communicative essays in writing?
+    title: >-
+        Why is lifelong learning important for personal and professional life?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-transition-process-from-expressive-to-communicative-essays-in-writing
+    url: /learn/education-studies/questions/why-is-lifelong-learning-important-for-personal-and-professional-life
 related_article4:
-    id: 165915
+    id: 165906
+    title: >-
-    title: What is the significance of the Bologna Accord in understanding academic credit systems?
+        What is the role of lecturers as researchers in a university setting?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-the-bologna-accord-in-understanding-academic-credit-systems
+    url: /learn/education-studies/questions/what-is-the-role-of-lecturers-as-researchers-in-a-university-setting
 related_article5:
-    id: 165914
+    id: 165909
-    title: How can students effectively balance study and personal life through time management?
+    title: >-
+        How do arts and humanities contribute to the development of critical thinking skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-balance-study-and-personal-life-through-time-management
+    url: /learn/education-studies/questions/how-do-arts-and-humanities-contribute-to-the-development-of-critical-thinking-skills
 ---

 &nbsp;